Introducing the Learning Plugin for WebStorm

 - WebStorm Debugger 101.
 This module will give you an overview of how to run and debug programs with Node.js in WebStorm.
 It’s most useful for those who have previously used the debugging capabilities of other IDEs and would like to know how the debugger in WebStorm is different.

-- Getting Started with Testing.
+- Getting Started with Testing in WebStorm.
 This is the shortest module, consisting of only one lesson.
 It explains the fundamentals of unit testing in WebStorm using the popular Jest framework as an example.
 You’ll find this module interesting if you plan to do unit testing in WebStorm.

 We encourage you to share your feedback with us!
-Just leave a comment below or fill out this survey.
-We’re also excited to note that a few more helpful resources are coming soon, so please stay tuned!
+Just leave a comment below or file a new issue here.

 The WebStorm team